livewires/you-win/docs/sheets/reference.md

     An offset applied to all of the objects on-screen.

     You can change these in order to move around the virtual "camera" to show different parts of the world, e.g. for writing a platformer.

-But be aware, the `x` and `y` positions of your sprites won't change when you scroll; so a sprite at `x: 0, y: 0` may no longer be in the bottom-left corner of the screen!
+    But be aware, the X and Y positions of your sprites won't change when you scroll; so a sprite at _(0, 0)_ will no longer be in the bottom-left corner of the screen!

   * **`world.background`**